ILLIG realizes sustainable plastic-cardboard combination

 Source: K-PROFI extra, issue 2020, p.
 32

 © Kunststoff-Profi Verlag GmbH & Co.
 KG, Bad Homburg, Germany

-ILLIG is a leading global supplier of thermoforming systems and mold systems for thermoplastics.
+ILLIG is a leading global supplier of thermoforming systems and tool systems for thermoplastics and cardboard.
 The company's product and services portfolio includes the development, design, manufacture, installation and commissioning of complex production lines and components.
-With the unique 360° packaging development, Pactivity®, and the high-performance packaging systems, ILLIG supplies its customers with resource-friendly and sustainable solutions and supports on Design4Recycling.
-With branches and sales agencies in over 80 countries, ILLIG is locally present in all markets around the globe.
-For over 70 years, the family business has been serving its customers across the globe as a reliable partner for the cost-effective manufacturing of complex precision thermoplastic parts with innovative technology of unsurpassed quality and comprehensive worldwide after-sales support.
+With the unique 360° packaging development, Pactivity®, and the high-performance packaging systems, ILLIG supplies its customers with resource-friendly and sustainable solutions, and supports packaging manufacturers in design for recycling.
+With its own subsidiaries and sales agencies in over 80 countries, ILLIG is locally present in all markets around the globe.
+For 75 years, the family business has been serving its customers across the globe as a reliable partner for the cost-effective manufacturing of complex precision parts with innovative technology of unsurpassed quality and comprehensive global service.

 Georg Sposny, Corporate Communications, Press and Public Relations

 ILLIG Maschinenbau GmbH & Co.
 KG, Robert-Bosch-Straße 10, D-74081 Heilbronn

 Note: Terms marked with ® are registered and protected trademarks of ILLIG Maschinenbau GmbH & Co.
 KG.
 Pictures: ILLIG